 Students who prefer face-to-face interaction can register for the on-campus sections of hybrid courses as often as they are available but should note that in recent years, local students are choosing more and more to attend hybrid courses by web conference even when on-campus participation is possible, in order to reduce commuting time or transportation costs, or for other personal reasons.
 As a result, on-campus cohorts are likely to be quite small in number.
-Additionally, local students who prefer on-campus participation should still expect to take some courses online along the way, in order to complete the program within their intended timeline, based on their preferences around electives and overall course scheduling.
+Additionally, local students who prefer on-campus participation should still expect to take some courses fully online along the way, in order to complete the program within their intended timeline and with their preferred electives.